 How to Create Reserved IPs

-DigitalOcean Reserved IP addresses are a publicly-accessible static IP addresses.
-Assign and reassign reserved IP addresses to Droplets as needed, or implement a failover mechanism with reserved IPs to build a high availability infrastructure.
+DigitalOcean Reserved IPs are publicly-accessible static IPv4 addresses.
+Assign and reassign reserved IP addresses to Droplets as needed, or implement an automated failover mechanism with reserved IPs to build a high availability infrastructure.
+IPv6 support is now available in public preview.
+Enroll in the feature preview to create reserved IPv6 addresses.

 Create a Reserved IP Using the CLI